+We are so excited to bring our Rites of Passage Adventure Weekend (ROPAW) closer to home this season!
 In today’s culture, intentional rites of passage for youth entering adulthood have mostly been lost or at least diminished in importance.
-Many of our teenage boys initiate themselves in ways that are unhealthy for their development, such as their first experiences with drugs, alcohol or risky behaviors.
-Intentional rites of passage have played an important […]
+Many of our teenage boys initiate themselves in ways that are unhealthy for their development, such […]

 Journeymen mentors adolescent males (ages 12-17) during their transformation to becoming men.
 Our mentors model authentic masculinity and nurture self-awareness and emotional growth, while challenging and assisting boys to discover their unique gifts.
 We honor their emerging masculinity and youthful energy alike.
 In short we help teenage boys grow into men.